slan-teaching/STP598sta/index.md

 ### Announcements:

 * Welcome!
 Masks are required in classroom.
-If you cannot attend in person for some reason, use the [zoom](https://asu.zoom.us/j/84260002527?pwd=SUdCZ2pXYXF0SnBMdWwyVDcxVlYvdz09).
+If you cannot attend in person for some reason, use the [zoom](https://asu.zoom.us/j/82923263893?pwd=eVdtVGsxblV3RlJqNi9WUUdYalFOdz09).

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.

+* A good introduction to **Gaussian process** is this [book](https://gaussianprocess.org/gpml/chapters/RW.pdf).

 ### Syllabus